Stamford's Ridgeway Center

 Sage-Allen was shuttered in December 1992.
 Grand Central Market vacated their basement level store at around the same time.
 The Sage-Allen space sat vacant for nearly a year, with Marshalls moving in in late 1993.
 Sears, a charter RIDGEWAY tenant, closed in early 1996.
 Marshalls moved, temporarily, into the upper level of the vacant Sears.

-By this time, the way had been -legally- cleared to begin the long-awaited shopping center remodeling.
-The old Saks-Sage-Allen structure was demolished and replaced with a larger building.
+By this time, the long-awaited RIDGEWAY remodeling was underway.
+The old Saks structure was demolished and replaced with a larger building.
 This housed several big box-type retailers.
 A (47,000 square foot) Bed, Bath & Beyond occupied ground level space.
 The upper level contained a (27,000 square foot) Michaels and (33,800 square foot) Marshalls.
-A (60,000 square foot) A Stop & Shop supermarket was installed in the basement.
+A (60,000 square foot) Stop & Shop supermarket was installed in the basement.

-The Professional Building was demolished and the entirety of the shopping center structure fitted with brick facades, pitched roofs and spans of glass.
+The office building was demolished and the entirety of the shopping center structure fitted with brick facades, pitched roofs and spans of glass.
 A multilevel parking garage was also built in the northwest corner of the site.
-Stores in the original shopping center, such as Salvatore's Restaurant, Fayva Shoes and Baskin-Robbins ice cream, carried over.
+Stores in the original shopping center, such as Salvatore's Restaurant, Fayva Shoes and Baskin-Robbins ice cream, remained in business.

-The renewed RIDGEWAY CENTER was dedicated in May 1998.
-It enveloped 331,000 square feet of retail stores and 29,000 square feet of office suites.
-There were now thirty-seven tenants, including Staples, CVS and Old Navy.
+A renewed RIDGEWAY CENTER was dedicated in May 1998.
+It now enveloped 331,000 square feet of retail stores and 29,000 square feet of office suites.
+There were thirty-seven tenants, including Staples, CVS and Old Navy.
 Greenwich, Connecticut's Urstadt Biddle properties bought an interest in RIDGEWAY CENTER in July 2002.

 Sources: